 - Accelerating Protection for Kauri project

-- Development of a National Pest Management Plan (NPMP)
+- Development of a National Kauri Dieback Management Plan (NKDMP)

 Controlled Area Notices (CANs)

 You can help save our kauri.
-There are Controlled Area Notices in place on certain open tracks in the Waitākere Ranges, and parts of the Hunua Ranges.
+There are Controlled Area Notices in place on certain open tracks in the Waitākere Ranges, in Goldie Bush Scenic Reserve, and parts of the Hunua Ranges.
 This has been carried out under Section 131 of the Biosecurity Act 1993.
 The Controlled Areas are open for use, but there are rules to help stop the spread of kauri dieback.

-You cannot take footwear, equipment or other items with any visible soil into the Controlled Area in the Hunua Ranges, or into or out of the walking tracks that are Controlled Areas in the Waitākere Ranges.
+You cannot take footwear, equipment or other items with any visible soil into the Controlled Area in the Hunua Ranges, or into or out of Goldie Bush or the walking tracks that are Controlled Areas in the Waitākere Ranges.